BernhardHumm/AAI/manuscript/03_Knowledge_Representation.md

 #### Path Expressions

-Path expressions are a convenient abbreviation for expressing traversal in RDF graphs.
+Path expressions are a convenient abbreviation for expressing traversals in RDF graphs.
 Consider the following query for artworks by Paris-born artists.

 	SELECT  ?n ?l
 	WHERE {